-Counseling and Testing Services, Drug/Alcohol Policy and Disability Services
+University Counseling and Testing Center, Drug/Alcohol Policy and Disability Services

-Counseling And Testing Services strives to facilitate the academic, emotional, social, and career development of students.
-It offers individual, relationship, and group counseling for all interested students and conducts outreach educational programs.
+The University Counseling And Testing Center strives to facilitate the academic, emotional, social, and career development of students.
+It offers individual and group counseling for all interested students and conducts outreach educational programs.
 Counseling services are provided free and confidentially by a staff composed of qualified mental health counselors.
 Students having mental health and/or relationship problems are invited to take advantage of this campus resource.

-The Substance Abuse Program is another facet of the Counseling and Testing Services department.
+The Substance Abuse Program is another facet of the University Counseling and Testing Center.
 This program provides the USA community with counseling, educational, and prevention programs related specifically to substance abuse.
 The primary goals of the Substance Abuse Program are to increase knowledge and awareness of alcohol and other drug issues and to decrease the harmful consequences associated with high risk drinking and/or illegal drug use.

-Counseling and Testing Services also serves as a regional testing center for various national testing organizations.
+The University Counseling and Testing Center also serves as a regional testing center for various national testing organizations.
 Testing services are provided for USA students as well as non-students.
 Fees for testing services vary according to the types of tests administered.

-Counseling and Testing Services is located in 326 Alpha Hall East at 555 University Blvd.
-For further information about any of these services, contact our office at (251) 460-7051 or go on-line to www.southalabama.edu/departments/counseling
+The University Counseling and Testing Center is located at 300 Student Center Circle.
+For further information about any of these services, contact our office at (251) 460-7051 or go on-line to www.southalabama.edu/departments/counseling.

 Drugs and Alcohol